Corset: Health effects

-The negative physical effects of corseting have become widely known, including a variety of myths.
+The negative physical effects of corseting have become widely spoken about, including a variety of myths.
 For example, the idea that Victorian women frequently underwent rib removal to achieve a smaller waist is baseless.
 However, wearing a corset does affect a number of bodily functions and can be deleterious to the wearer's health, especially when worn regularly over a long period of time; during the Victorian era stays were typically begun at or before the onset of puberty, with reported ages ranging from 7 to 13.